DenchiSoft/VTubeStudioBlendshapeUDPReceiverTest/README.md

 When the iOS app receives this request, it will send UDP data packets to the IP that sent the request.

-Data will be sent to the ports you listed in the request.
+Data will be sent to the ports you listed in the request, so make sure you have a `UDP server` open on these ports.
 You have to list at least one port and can list up to 16.
+This is so you can have multiple apps running on one PC that all receive the data on difderent ports.

 The `sentBy` field should contain your app name and is only used for logging.
 It has to be between 1 and 32 characters long.

 ## What data is sent?